yamap-inc/feed-smartnews/README.md

 The SmartFormat Feed generator for Node.js

+[jpmonette/feed](https://github.com/jpmonette/feed) is the base of this module.
+I really appreciate cooperation of jpmonette/feed.

 ## Notice

 I am not a related person of the SmartNews operating company, but a well-meaning external developer.